 Art therapy is an optimal platform for people who have experienced trauma to process their challenges in a safe and calming manner.
-Further, art therapy engages the mind when we are creating, viewing and reflecting on the artwork and it engages the body as we experience bodily movements and sensorial experiences in the art-making.
+Further, art therapy engages the mind when we are creating, viewing and reflecting on the artwork.
+It engages the body as we experience bodily movements and sensorial experiences in the process of art-making.
 This concurrent engagement allows the healing process to take place in both mind and body and increases the connectivity between these two, allowing clients to feel whole again.

 When they feel calm and safe, they can then feel in control while processing their challenges.
 This empowers them to know that they can make changes and are in control of their own bodily reactions.

-While building a safe space and a trusted therapeutic relationship will take time, it is integral to achieving the best possible outcome for clients.
+Building a safe space and a trusted therapeutic relationship will take time.
+This is integral to achieving the best possible outcome for clients.
 At the end of the day, art therapy helps the body to learn that the danger has passed and the individual can live and flourish in the reality of the present.

 Elbrecht, C., & Antcliff, L. R. (2014).
 Being touched through touch.
 Trauma treatment through haptic perception at the clay Field: A sensorimotor art therapy.
 International Journal of Art Therapy, 19(1), 19-30. https://doi.org/10.1080/17454832.2014.880932